The five major pitfalls in predictive analytics

 3. Don’t manage the user’s perspective

 Once you have booked success with your predictive algorithm (it works and the outcomes make sense) don’t suppose that everyone is immediately enthusiastic.
 Especially the business users of the predictive algorithm.
 Give them some time to trust and believe the outcomes.
-Cops for example who were patrolling the streets by their gut feeling or random impulse are now guided by predictive software who tells them where they might have the highest chance to catch a thief.
+Cops for example who were patrolling the streets by their gut feeling or random impulse are now guided by machine learning models who tells them where they might have the highest chance to catch a thief.
 And we all know that predictive analytics has it right every time!
 So, don’t forget to manage the user’s perspective and take your time to improve the analytical process as a collaborative effort.
 Over and above, test and validate the system on regular basis which implies: organize that you get feedback from your users.

 4. See it as a stand-alone application